automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nomingia.md

 # Nomingia
-## Description: This small dinosaur had a peacock-like tail.
+## This small dinosaur had a peacock-like tail.